Rising interest rates affect SPS 2023 bond

 “I’m proud that the district puts funds into student facilities first and foremost, but most districts our size have higher quality administration buildings than we do,” Gordon said.
 “Aged structures, decentralized staff, and cramped spaces do not provide an ideal experience for staff, parents or students.”

-Despite all of the adjustments, Gordon said he’s excited about the 1:1 Technology Initiative that the 2023 bond will achieve, along with the curriculum and equipment it will offer.
+Despite all of the adjustments, Gordon said he’s excited about the 1:1 Technology Initiative that the 2023 bond could achieve, along with the curriculum and equipment it will offer.

 The current SHS was built 50 years ago, Gordon said.